We Deal in Lead A Weird West Gunslinger Adventure Game

 When an Order member dies or loses their gun, the Errant rolls a successful HRT save or the Order is broken.

-For Orders sans Errant, the highest HRT gunslinger makes the save.
+For Orders sans Errant, the highest HRT Gunslinger makes the save.

 Fate is cruel to a broken Order.
 Hands quiver more often.
 Targets elude you more easily.
 The wind shifts at the last moment.